Kobe Bryant: Three-peat (1999–2002)

-In the 2001–02 season, Bryant played 80 games for the first time in his career.
-On January 14, 2002, Bryant recorded a then career-high 56 points to go along with five rebounds and four assists in a 120–81 victory over the visiting Memphis Grizzlies.
-He continued his all-round play by averaging 25.2 points, 5.5 rebounds, and 5.5 assists per game.
-Bryant also had a career-high 46.9% shooting and once again led his team in assists.
-Bryant claimed his first All-Star MVP trophy after a 31-point performance in Philadelphia when he was loudly booed by fans as they had throughout the game, stemming from his earlier comment to a 76ers heckler during the Finals that the Lakers were "going to cut your hearts out."
-While making the All-NBA Defensive Team again, Bryant was also named to the All-NBA First Team for the first time in his career.
-The Lakers won 58 games that year and finished second in the Pacific Division behind in-state rival Sacramento Kings.
-Bryant was suspended for one game after he punched Reggie Miller of the Indiana Pacers after the Lakers' March 1, 2002, victory over the Pacers.
+In the 2001–02 season, Bryant played 80 games for the first time.
+On January 14, 2002, Bryant recorded a then career-high 56 points, with five rebounds, in a 120–81 victory over the visiting Memphis Grizzlies.
+He averaged 25.2 points, 5.5 rebounds, and 5.5 assists.
+He had a career-high 46.9% shooting percentage and led his team in assists.
+He claimed his first All-Star MVP trophy after a 31-point performance in Philadelphia, where he was booed by fans throughout the game, stemming from his comment to a 76ers heckler during the Finals that the Lakers were "going to cut your hearts out."
+The Lakers won 58 games that year and finished second in the Pacific Division behind the Sacramento Kings.
+Bryant was suspended for one game after he punched Reggie Miller of the Indiana Pacers.
+He was named to the All-NBA First Team for the first time.

-The road to the Finals would prove a lot tougher than the record run the Lakers had enjoyed the previous year.
-While they swept the Blazers and defeated the Spurs 4–1 in the first two rounds of the playoffs, the Lakers did not have home-court advantage against the Sacramento Kings.
-The series would stretch to seven games, the first time this had happened to the Lakers since the 2000 Western Conference Finals.
-However, the Lakers were able to beat their division rivals and make their third consecutive NBA Finals appearance.
-In the 2002 Finals against the New Jersey Nets, Bryant averaged 26.8 points, 51.4% shooting, 5.8 rebounds, 5.3 assists per game, which included scoring a quarter of the team's points.
-At age 23, he became the youngest player to win three championships.
-Bryant's play was notable and praised for his performance in the fourth quarter of games, specifically the last two rounds of the playoffs.
-This cemented Bryant's reputation as a "clutch player."
+The road to the 2002 NBA Finals was much tougher.
+While they swept the Blazers and defeated the Spurs 4–1 in the first two rounds, the Lakers did not have home-court advantage against the Kings.
+The series stretched to seven games, the first time for the Lakers since the 2000 Western Conference Finals.
+However, the Lakers dominated and made their third consecutive NBA Finals, in which Bryant averaged 26.8 points, 51.4% shooting, 5.8 rebounds, 5.3 assists, scoring a quarter of the team's points.
+The Lakers swept the New Jersey Nets in the Finals.
+Bryant became the youngest player, at age 23, to win three championships.
+He was praised for his performance in fourth quarters, specifically the last two rounds.